With AI, DU Freshman Looks to End Mass Shootings

 Within hours, she had enlisted help.
 A post on the National Center for Women in Information Technology Facebook page garnered interest from women of all ages who wanted to help.

 As the daughter of two tech-savvy parents — including Suma Nallapati, Colorado’s former secretary of technology and chief information officer — Nallapati may have been destined to entertain an interest in artificial intelligence.
-But growing up, Shreya never felt the industry tugging at her — that is until the aspiring doctor had her laptop hacked in high school.
+But growing up, Shreya never felt the industry tugging at her — that is until the aspiring lawyer had her laptop hacked in high school.
 (She ultimately had to pay the hackers $200 to get her information back and vowed to prevent others from suffering a similar fate.)

 Her career path may have become clear, but that didn’t necessarily make it easy.
 As a woman of Indian descent, she vividly remembers the boys in her high school cybersecurity group telling her to stick to the more administrative tasks.